Pavantejapenugonda/StringManipulation/README.md

 # 1. Environment set up
 Make sure to use Python installed and version >= 3.8.0
-Create a virtual environment with name of StringManipulation using below command
+Create a virtual environment with name of string_manipulation_venv using below command
-Command --> python -m venv StringManipulation
+Command --> python -m venv string_manipulation_venv
 Activate the virtual environment and install requirements.txt
-Command --> cd StringManipulation\Scripts\activate
+Command --> cd string_manipulation_venv\Scripts\activate
 Go to the main folder
 Command --> cd ../..
 Install the required libraries